Brain & Spine

 If you or someone else are experiencing the signs and symptoms of a stroke, call 911 immediately and let the operator know what’s happening.
 If you can, keep track of the symptoms and when they happened – this can help emergency personnel determine the right treatment plan.

-“Stroke can be life-threatening and can lead to permanent disability so you need to act fast,” said Dr. Deline.
+“Stroke can be life-threatening and can lead to permanent disability so you need to act fast,” Dr. Deline said.
 “Calling 911 at the onset is key to better outcomes so the patient can get to a hospital quickly for eligible time sensitive treatments.”

 While you wait for emergency responders to arrive, try to remain calm.
 The person experiencing the symptoms of stroke should lie down on a flat surface with their head slightly raised to help ease blood flow.
 Loosening any tight clothing that could cause blood restriction may also help.

 Don’t delay care.
-“What’s most important, is getting the person experiencing stroke symptoms expert care in the quickest and safest way,” said Dr. Deline.
+“What’s most important, is getting the person experiencing stroke symptoms expert care in the quickest and safest way,” Dr. Deline said.
 “You should always err on the side of caution and call 911 if you notice any of these symptoms, even if they seem to disappear.”

 Don’t drive yourself or someone possibly experiencing a stroke to the hospital.
 Wait for emergency medical services (EMS) responders to arrive at your location and stay with the patient until that happens.
 EMS responders can pre-notify hospitals of their arrival, which can expedite evaluations and treatments at the hospital.
 They also have special tools that help them start life-saving treatments right away, on their way to the emergency room.

 While you’re waiting, don’t let the person experiencing a stroke take any medication (especially aspirin) or consume food or drink.
-“A stroke can cause muscle weakness throughout the body, sometimes affecting a person’s ability to swallow,” says Dr. Deline.
+“A stroke can cause muscle weakness throughout the body, sometimes affecting a person’s ability to swallow," Dr. Deline said.
 “If a patient is unable to swallow, they could choke on any food or water.”

 Rochester Regional Health is dedicated to delivering the highest standard of care to meet the specialized needs of people affected by stroke.
 We implement aggressive protocols and stroke treatment quality measures that are given to reduce complications and improve quality of life for stroke patients.
 And, after you or a family member have suffered a stroke we offer education, support, and a shoulder to lean on for patients and families.